 You can find both datasets on the Harvard dataverse here.
 Please cite: Sevi, Semra.
 2021.
 “Who Runs?
 Canadian Federal and Ontario Provincial Candidates from 1867 to 2019” Canadian Journal of Political Science 54(2): 471-476.

 These are the first publicly available comprehensive datasets of candidates election returns in Canada.
-The federal dataset is the first to track candidates across elections by assigning unique id’s.
+The federal dataset is the first to standardize candidate names across elections by assigning unique id’s.
 This allows researchers to track candidates across elections.
 I first made the data publicly available in 2019.
 It includes information on over 46,526 candidates who ran for federal elections and 15,500 for the Ontario provincial elections.
 These data can be used to answer a number of important questions on political diversity in Canadian politics.
 It can also be combined with other datasets.

 Here are some descriptives using the federal data: